Burla-Cloud/perpetual-notetaker/README.md

 #### `/notetaker`:
 The "notetaker" is a backend webservice that the listener sends audio to.
 This service identifies conversations, creates AI summaries, and posts them in Slack.

+### Privacy?
+We will give a disclaimer / unplug it when people come over :)